-- 1. Select "Clock" > "Source" to define the source of clock signal. - For external clock signals, define the connector for signal input.
-See Chapter 3.5, "Local and global connectors settings", on page 32.
+- 1. Select "Clock" > "Source" to define the source of clock signal. - 2.
+For external clock signals, define the connector for signal input.
+See Chapter 3.5, "Global connectors settings", on page 31.

-You can map clock signals to one or more User x or T/M connectors.
+You can map clock signals to one or more User x connectors.

-Local and global connectors settings allow you to configure the signal mapping, the polarity, the trigger threshold and the input impedance of the input connectors.

-Activate baseband signal generation.
+- Global connectors settings allow you to configure the signal mapping, the polarity, the trigger threshold and the input impedance of the input connectors. - Activate baseband signal generation.
 In the block diagram, set "Baseband" > "On".
-The R&S SMM100A starts baseband signal generation with a symbol rate that equals the clock rate.
+The R&S SMBV100B starts baseband signal generation with a symbol rate that equals the clock rate.